-Data management for tracking, recording, and maintaining permitting, compliance, and enforcement records is essential to managing the Title 5 Air Permits Program and providing assistance to the clients we serve.
+Data management for tracking, recording, and maintaining permitting, compliance, and enforcement records is essential to manage the Title 5 Air Permits Program and the clients we serve.
 The Program uses a customized integrated database system, called AirTools, to record Title 5 Permit and Compliance activity.
 Title 5 service delivery requires correct record and data management through AirTools.